bschulz81/AcceleratedLinearAlgebra/README.md

 Fixes for the functions recieving and sending tensors witht he message passing interface was added. (still entirely untested) Support was added for the message passing interface to send tensors purely to and from device (still entirely untested)

-Todo:
-1) Test of the tensor library with the message passing interface.
-2) Implementation of the strassen algorithm with device pointers and cuda aware message passing interface for tensors purely on device.
-3) Then use this strassen algorithm and modify the LU, Cholesky, QR decomposition for the gpu to use this version...

-Once this is finished:
-4) Then implement more complex mathematical functions for function minimization, auto differentation, differential equations